 If not, your feelings and how you manage them (or don’t manage them) aren’t my responsibility.
 They’re your responsibility.

-Anything can set them off.
+To be clear, anything can set them off.

 What was okay on Monday might set them off on Thursday.
 You practice radical acquiescence (i.e., yessing them to death) to avoid conflict, and eventually they rage at you for being so damned agreeable.
 Walking on eggshells is no-win for you and win-win for Crazy.
 Tiptoeing around their triggers is a win, and so is raging at you when you trip one of their triggers.

-Walking on eggshells is backwards logic and backwards behavior whether it occurs in an intimate relationship or on a larger social scale.
-It affords lunatics the run of the asylum.
+Walking on eggshells is backwards logic and backwards behavior whether it occurs in intimate relationships or on a larger social scale.
+Trigger warnings afford lunatics the run of the asylum.
 It also puts the burden on the emotionally stable, which I can’t emphasize strongly enough, is backwards thinking.

 Feeling bad about ourselves doesn’t feel good.
 Pretty profound, huh?
 Nevertheless, feeling bad about ourselves is often a necessary catalyst to making healthy changes.
 Walking on eggshells and trigger warnings cocoon emotionally unstable abusers from reaching a level of discomfort for change to be possible, if it’s even possible.
 It isn’t in many cases due to the nature of personality disorders.